Zanatticus/High-Performance-Computing/Homework/HW1/Problem1/README.md

 ## Part (b)

-The Explorer Cluster had better performance compared to the Vector system for 2/3 benchmarks.
-The Explorer Cluster had a lower average latency for the floating-point and integer benchmarks, while the Vector system had a lower average latency for the memory-intensive benchmark.
+The Explorer Cluster node had worse performance compared to the Vector system for all benchmarks.
+Specifically, the Explorer system had a higher average latency for the floating-point, integer, and memory-intensive benchmarks compared to the Vector system.
+The most likely cause of this, since these were single-threaded programs, must be to do with the CPU model and frequency.
+The Explorer system had an Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz, while the Vector system had an Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz.
+The Vector system had a higher current CPU frequency (3600 MHz), which could explain the better performance of the benchmarks on the Vector system as opposed to the Explorer system (3300 MHz).

-In the cases where Explorer outperformed Vector, the most likely cause is because
+The Vector system also had more cores than the Explorer system, which could have also contributed to the better performance of the benchmarks on the Vector system.
+The memory size of the Vector system was also larger than the Explorer system, which may have also contributed to the better performance of the memory-intensive benchmark (however, this is highly unlikely since the cache hierarchies between the two CPUs were nearly identical up until the L3 cache).

-In the case where Vector outperformed Explorer, the most likely cause is because
+If we also compare the raw benchmarks of the two CPUs, we can see that overall, the Vector system CPU outperforms the Explorer system CPU (see https://www.cpu-world.com/Compare/424/Intel_Xeon_E5-2680_v4_vs_Intel_Xeon_E5-2698_v4.html).
+Notably, the Vector system CPU can run at a higher power (wattage) which is known to lead to direct performance improvements since it drives the clockspeed at higher rates.

 ## Part (c)